Embodied Equity and Antiracism Course

 Unpacking our gender & racial identities, disrupting unconscious patterns of dominance and building skills for racial justice

 “The beauty of anti-racism is that you don’t have to pretend to be free of racism to be an anti-racist.
 Anti-racism is the commitment to fight racism wherever you find it, including in yourself.
 And it’s the only way forward.” – Ijeoma Oluo

 “Kendra’s course was exactly what I was looking for – a safe space to discuss my white identity as it relates to inequity, privilege and injustice…discussions within the group were honest and meaningful.
 This is due, in no small part, to Kendra’s gift as a facilitator – she has an amazing ability to bring participants into the present moment, to dive deep and open up.
 My personal goal was to learn more about how I can better serve the anti-racism movement.
 Her course has played a critical role in helping me achieve that.” – Bobbie Stewart, CultureWell.org

-This course is geared to white women/white-presenting women who are committed to undoing internalized racism and to taking impactful anti-racist actions in their circles of influence to advance human rights, justice and equity.
+This course is geared to white women and white-presenting women and open to all who are committed to undoing internalized racism within themselves and to taking impactful actions in their circles of influence to advance human rights, justice and equity.

 In this course, we will:

 - Gain understanding of the patriarchal and white dominant cultural systems we’re socialized in, and ways we unconsciously support these systems so we can disrupt it

 - Use mindfulness, compassionate inquiry, and somatic (body) practices to grow our self-awareness and stamina